godotengine/godot-docs/tutorials/performance/pipeline_compilations.rst

     This also means the shader baker is not supported on the web platform, as the web platform only supports the Compatibility renderer.

+    Additionally, the shader baker is not supported when exporting a project using the ``--headless`` :ref:`command line argument <doc_command_line_tutorial>`, as Godot cannot access the GPU when running in headless mode.